 Threshold Target Maximum

-Performance Percentage 50.0% 100.0% 133.33%
+Performance Percentage 50.0% 100.0% 150.0%

-Performance Targets 79.40% 82.20% 89.40%
+Performance Targets 39.80% 44.10% 54.70%

-Customer satisfaction is measured by the average of the company's residential, general business and key customer satisfaction scores, determined by calculating the weighted average of the following:
+Customer satisfaction is measured by the average of the company's residential, general business and key customer satisfaction scores, where satisfaction is defined as a rating of 9 or higher on a 10-point scale.
+Scores are determined by calculating the weighted average of the following:

-- Average of 4 quarterly ratings of the Market Strategies Study for Residential Customers. - Average of 2 semiannual ratings of the Market Strategies Study for Business Customers. - Annual rating results from the TQS Research, Inc. 2016 Annual Benchmark of Large Key Accounts.
+- Average of 4 quarterly ratings of the Market Strategies Study for Residential Customers. - Average of 2 semiannual ratings of the Market Strategies Study for Business Customers. - · Annual rating results from the TQS Research, Inc. 2017 Annual Benchmark of Large Key Accounts.